Halfway Houses in Omaha, NE

 • Payment assistance

-• Counseling for substance abuse, anger management and counseling for trauma victims
+• Counseling for couples, substance use education and counseling for individuals

 Heartland Family Service Iowa Family Works - 15.7 miles from Omaha, NE

-Heartland Family Service Iowa Family Works is a sober living home in Council Bluffs, IA, 51501 zip code.
+Heartland Family Service Iowa Family Works is a sober living house in Council Bluffs, IA, 51501 zip code.

 Address: 1722 Avenue C, Council Bluffs, IA 51501 in Pottawattamie County